About shiatsu

 Shiatsu is a Japanese therapeutic technique based on traditional Chinese medicine.
 It uses stretching, cupping of the hands, pressure of the fingers, palms, elbows and knees to treat individual areas and meridians (energy pathways on which acupuncture points lie).

-Shiatsu is an official part of health care in Japan, the country of its origin, and is recognized as a complementary therapy in many other countries such as Canada, Switzerland, Austria and Germany.
+In Japan, its country of origin, shiatsu is an official part of healthcare.
+It is also recognized as a complementary therapy in a number of other countries, such as Canada, Switzerland, Austria, and Germany.

 What shiatsu can help you with